DaXor-0/Swing_Test/README.md

 ### `run_test_suite.sh` – The Core Test Execution Script

 This script is responsible for **actually running the test**.
+- It parses the given test configuration to determine which algorithms to run.
+- Updates metadata with a new row for given test
 - It runs the selected benchmarks based on the parsed test configurations, changing dynamic rules whenever necessary.
 - After the tests are run it runs the script to compress results and add uncompressed results directory to `.gitignore` (staging it in the process).